-With the internet and loss of traditional barriers, brands that are operating in one part of the globe can easily reach others in a different part of the world.
-The ease of access, as well as the ease of marketing, has made reaching the ideal target audience significantly easier.
+With the internet and the loss of traditional barriers, brands that are operating in one part of the globe can easily reach others in a different part of the world.
+The ease of access and the ease of marketing have made reaching the ideal target audience significantly easier.
 However, with the ease of access that brands have, standing out from the crowd is not always easy.
 Brands have to try and apply unique marketing strategies simply to be able to reach the audiences that they need.
 This means that the kind of content that brands deliver should be fine-tuned to appeal to the target audience in the best manner possible.

 The internet has made marketing significantly easier because of the availability of free sources to be able to advertise well.
 Brands simply need to make an account on a social media website and post content regularly to draw attention to their products or services.
 However, millions of people around the world are all trying to do the very same thing to be able to reach their ideal audiences, which makes the entire free advertising space incredibly saturated.